-I have been a professional decorator for the past 17 years.
+I have been a professional decorator for the past 19 years.
 In that time, I have used a lot of different paint brands.
-This is my unbiased guide to the main trade durable matt emulsions on the British market.
-I hope you find it useful when deciding on paint for your job.
+This is my unbiased guide to the main trade durable matt emulsion paint products on the British market.
+I hope you find it useful when deciding on paint for your project.

 Dulux Trade Diamond Matt

-The shelf price for this gear is just over £70 for a 5L tin in a colour, so it’s a bit on the pricey side.
+The shelf price for this durable matt emulsion in DDC is just over £80 for a 5L tin in a colour, so it’s a bit on the pricey side.
 You can have it tinted into any colour from Dulux’s extensive colour range and it is available from any Dulux Decorating Centre, as well as plenty of other outlets.
 The opacity is good, and the application is quick and easy.
 Unfortunately, the sheen level of this product is a tad high, which leads to a few problems with regards to finish.
 If you’re not careful you will end up with visible roller marks and picture framing.
 Overall, I’d give this product 4 / 10.
 For its price you would expect it to perform a lot better than it does.
+Click here to see online prices.

 Johnstone’s Acrylic Durable Matt